sgothel/direct_bt/README.md

 You will find a detailed overview of *Direct-BT* in the doxygen generated [C++ API doc of its *direct_bt* namespace](https://ict.zafena.se/direct_bt/build/documentation/cpp/html/namespacedirect__bt.html#details).

-To use *Direct-BT* in the most efficient way, the BlueZ userspace daemon *bluetoothd* should be disabled.
+Since *Direct-BT* is not using a 3rd party Bluetooth library but using its own implementation, they should be disabled to allow operation without any interference.
-Using systemd this should be:
+To disable the BlueZ D-Bus userspace daemon *bluetoothd* via systemd, you may use the following commands.

 ```
 systemctl stop bluetooth